EMVA1288/emva1288/README.rst

 Website <http://www.emva.org/standards-technology/emva-1288/>`__ for information and latest releases of the standard.

 Documentation
 -------------
 For more information visit `the documentation page
 <http://emva1288.readthedocs.io/en/latest/>`__

 Camera Testing : Pytest
 -------------
+Install the requirements needed for running pytests:

-Install Requirements : *pip install -r requirements.txt*
+*pip install -r requirements-test.txt*

 execute a subset of smoke tests for the camera: